provenance-io/provenance/docs/Building.md

 * `VERSION`: The string to use as the output of `provenanced version`.
   The default is `{branch name}-{short commit hash}`.
 * `BUILD_TAGS`: Any extra `-tags` to supply to the `go build` or `go install` invocations.
-  These are added to a list constructed by the Makefile.
+  These are appended to a list constructed by the Makefile.
 * `LDFLAGS`: Any extra `-ldflags` to supply to the `go build` or `go install` invocations.
+  These are appended to a list constructed by the Makefile.
+* `CGO_LDFLAGS`: Anything extra to include in the CGO_LDFLAGS env var when invoking `go build` or `go install`.
+  These are appended to a list constructed by the Makefile.
+* `CGO_CFLAGS`: Anything extra to include in the CGO_CFLAGS env var when invoking `go build` or `go install`.
+  These are appended to a list constructed by the Makefile.
+* `BUILD_FLAGS`: Any extra flags to include when invoking `go build` or `go install.`.
-  These are added to a list constructed by the Makefile.
+  These are appended to a list constructed by the Makefile.

 ## Building `dbmigrate`